odoo/documentation/content/administration/install/install.rst

 ========

 There are two different Editions_ of Odoo: the Community and Enterprise versions.
-Using the Enterprise version is possible on our SaaS_ and accessing the code is restricted to Enterprise customers and partners.
+Using the Enterprise version is possible on `Odoo Online`_ and accessing the code is restricted to Enterprise customers and partners.
 The Community version is freely available to anyone.